Call them what you will – girls, twins, boobs, breasts – for many of us who engage in high-impact activity, we have another word for them: painful.

 If you experience breast pain during high-impact activities – from volleyball and CrossFit to horseback riding and tennis – you’re not alone; even the most experienced of athletes can suffer.

-A study of 1,400 female marathon runners, published in the British Journal of Sports Medicine, found that almost two-thirds suffered breast pain while running.
+A study of 1,400 female marathon runners, published in the British Journal of Sports Medicine, found that one in three women suffered breast pain while running.
 While some described the pain as “discomforting,” others said the pain was “horrible” or “excruciating.”
 Many resorted to medication to help relieve the pain.

 The answer?
 Researchers detail exactly where breast support is needed to prevent the pain: “Reducing strain across the mid and upper parts of the breast (precisely where the Būband is designed to be worn) will reduce the risk of damage to the internal structures of the breast.”